 content-standards.md |

-Table generation, PDF processing, exploration workflow |
+Table generation, figure standards, PDF processing, exploration workflow |

 revision.md |